-Bumper to Bumper: Vehicle Inspections1
+Bumper 2 Bumper: Vehicle Inspections1

 Chapter 1: It's the Law2

 Chapter 2: Who is Responsible?4

 Chapter 3: Six Levels of Inspection5

 Chapter 4: Emergency Equipment6

 Chapter 5: Unsafe Operation7

 Chapter 6: Cargo Securement8

 Chapter 7: Roadside Inspections9

 Chapter 8: How to Prepare for a Roadside Inspection12

-BUMPER TO BUMPER

-VEHICLE INSPECTIONS
+BUMPER 2 BUMPER VEHICLE INSPECTIONS

-The importance of pre- and post-trip vehicle inspections cannot be overemphasized and are an essential part of the overall safe operation of a commercial vehicle.
+The importance of driver pre- and post-trip vehicle inspections - an essential part of the overall safe operation of a commercial vehicle - cannot be overemphasized.
 A quality inspection allows drivers to catch any issues before heading out on the road.

-When used properly, quality vehicle inspections can avoid expensive roadside repairs, increase safety, prevent accidents, reduce downtime and fines, meet the regulatory requirements of the U.S. and Canadian DOT, and help drivers reach their destinations on schedule.
+When used properly, quality vehicle inspections can avoid expensive roadside repairs, increase safety, prevent accidents, reduce downtime and fines, meet regulatory requirements of the U.S. DOT and Canada and help drivers to reach their destinations on schedule.